-As required by Provision E.5.b.(1).(c).(iii) of the Municipal Permit, the Authority has implemented a schedule of operation and maintenance for the streets, unpaved roads, paved roads, and parking facilities, including landscaped areas within the Authority's jurisdiction to minimize pollutants that can be discharged in storm water.
-This section addresses only road and parking facility sweeping and repair, and landscaping maintenance.
+As required by Provision E.5.b.(1).(c).(iii) of the Municipal Permit, the Authority has implemented a schedule of operation and maintenance for the streets, unpaved roads, paved roads, and parking facilities within the Authority's jurisdiction to minimize pollutants that can be discharged in storm water.
+This section addresses only road and parking facility sweeping and repair.
 The Authority's program for ramp sweeping is described in Section 7.7.4.1.